13 feared dead in suspected arson attack in Japanese animation studio

-Tokyo (CNN)At least 13 people are feared dead and 38 injured in a suspected arson attack at an animation studio in Japan Thursday, fire officials said.
+Tokyo (CNN)At least 13 people are feared dead and 38 injured in a suspected arson attack at an animation studio in the Japanese city of Kyoto Thursday, fire officials said.

 The Kyoto Fire department confirmed that one person has died and 12 people were found with "no vital signs" inside the building, which belonged to Kyoto Animation Co.
 In Japan, deaths must be confirmed by a doctor before being officially announced.